teddiursa/form_filler/README.md

 # A Form Filling Python Script

-This python script takes in input from an excel file, creates a searchable list of terms, and automatically fills in a webpage form using information from the excel file.
-It uses a `config.yml` file to dynamically specify the terms and forms boxes to fill.
-It also allows for other variables to be easily modified, such as the file name, website, searchable term, and user.
+This python script takes in input from an excel file, creates a searchable list of terms, and automatically fills in a webpage.
+This Python script automates the process of filling out web forms by leveraging data from an Excel file.

+- **Data Input**:
+    - Reads input from an Excel file.
+    - Creates a searchable list of terms.

+- **Web Form Automation**:
+    - Automatically fills in a webpage form using data from the Excel file.

+- **Dynamic Configuration**:
+    - Utilizes `config.yml` to specify terms and form fields.
+    - Easily modify variables such as file names, website URLs, searchable terms, and user details.

 ![Demo video](demo_files/form_filler.gif)